akashbdj/stein/README.md

-## Stein
+# Stein
-Data Structures and Algorithms implementation in JavaScript.
+Data Structures and Algorithms implementation in JavaScript with explanations.

 Topics covered: